yuyulai22/yuyulai22.github.io/README.md

 -	Conducted labs to teach efficient coding practices in C and the Unix/Linux environment.
 -	Provided individual and group support through office hours and online forums, addressing technical challenges and promoting understanding of course material.

-**Data Developer @ <a href="http://www.phsa.ca/" target="_blank">Provincial Health Services Authority</a> (_Apr 2022 - Sept 2023_)**
-_Burnaby, BC_
--	Built BI solutions to analyze healthcare supply chain performance, uncovering critical bottlenecks and informing provincial resource planning.
--	Developed an ETL process to validate report metadata against configured schedules, ensuring 100% of dashboards were updated accurately and on time for daily executive reviews.
--	Designed and maintained executive-level dashboards with 99% data accuracy and uptime, empowering leadership with reliable insights for high-stakes decision-making.
--	Enabled executives to monitor fill rate in real time, helping prevent hospitals from running low on critical equipment.

 **Data Solutions Analyst Co-op @ <a href="https://www.worksafebc.com/en" target="_blank">WorkSafeBC</a> (_May 2021 - Apr 2022_)**
 _Richmond, BC_
 -	Identified hundreds of over and underpayments by performing data collection, analysis, and reporting of health care payment data.
 -	Applied statistical calculations to determine the ideal sample sizes of health care payment categories, achieving 95% confidence accuracy.
--	Developed excel macros in VBA to automate payment review process, saving 5 hours of manual work for the team each week.
+-	Built automated workflows to streamline payment review process, eliminating 5 hours of manual processing each week.

 **Machine Learning Research Engineer@ <a href="https://www.bcit.ca/applied-research/" target="_blank">BCIT Centre for Applied Research & Innovation</a> (_May 2019 - Sept 2020_)**
 _Burnaby, BC_